-Q: Is spousal support awarded in all divorce cases?
+Q: Is support awarded in all divorce cases?

-Spousal support is determined by each spouse’s income and their ability to attain employment to become self-supporting.
-Spousal support is not awarded in all cases but can be awarded to either spouse should they need support to maintain the standard of living experienced during marriage.
+Support is determined by each spouse’s income and their ability to attain employment to become self-supporting.
+Support is not awarded in all cases but can be awarded to either spouse should they need support to maintain the standard of living experienced during marriage.

-Q: Why should I care about paying spousal support?
+Q: Why should I care about paying support?

-Q: When does a California court use the Dissomaster computer program to determine spousal support payments?
+Q: When does a California court use the Dissomaster computer program to determine support?

-California is considered a no-fault state which means that the courts will not consider your spouse’s affair when determining spousal support payments.
-However, if your spouse is cohabitating, the court must presume she has a decreased need for spousal support.
+California is considered a no-fault state which means that the courts will not consider your spouse’s affair when determining support payments.
+However, if your spouse is cohabitating, the court must presume they have a decreased need for support.

 Q: Should I avoid going to court because of the high cost involved?

-You should always try to negotiate before taking action to litigate spousal support.
-However, beware that should you negotiate you will need to make sure any agreement addresses all aspects of spousal support.
+You should always try to negotiate before taking action to litigate support.
+However, beware that should you negotiate you will need to make sure any agreement addresses all aspects of support.

 Q: What is the California 10-year rule?